-Arup Group Limited is the parent undertaking of the largest group of undertakings to consolidate these financial statements.
+Arup Group Limited is the parent undertaking of the largest group of undertakings to consolidate these financial statements for the year ended 31 March 2024.
 The consolidated financial statements of Arup Group Limited are publicly available at 8 Fitzroy Street, London, W1T 4BJ, United Kingdom.

-Ove Arup Holdings Limited is the parent undertaking of the smallest group of undertakings to consolidate these financial statements.
+Ove Arup Holdings Limited is the parent undertaking of the smallest group of undertakings to consolidate these financial statements for the year ended 31 March 2024.
 The consolidated financial statements of Ove Arup Holdings Limited are publicly available at 8 Fitzroy Street, London, W1T 4BJ, United Kingdom.